JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/Quick Tutorial.md

 The zkWasm Mini-Rollup service is a RESTful service that provides the zkWasm runtime environment.
 It provides the following functionalities:

 - Serve the zkWasm runtime environment
-- Provide the zkWasm REST API
+- Provide the zkWasm REST ABI
 - Maintain the zkWasm state through merkle tree enabled database and Redis
 - Generate the witness from the merkle tree database for zkWasm verification
 - Calculate the new merkle tree root when receiving the zkWasm transaction batch for settlement